Medicare (Canada): History

-However, when Prime Minister Pearson left the country to attend a Commonwealth conference, the Acting Prime Minister and Minister of Finance, Mitchell Sharp, stated that the government might not be able to afford the new programme, in light of the financial state of the country, and called to defer passage.
+However, when Prime Minister Pearson left the country to attend a Commonwealth conference, the Acting Prime Minister and Minister of Finance, Mitchell Sharp, stated that the government might not be able to afford the new program, in light of the financial state of the country, and called to defer passage.
 The proposed policy shift almost triggered MacEachen's resignation, and generated internal debates in the Liberal party.
 As word of the split within the Liberals became public, the PC and Social Credit MPs began to put greater pressure on the government to stop the bill in the Commons.
 The bill eventually passed second and third readings with NDP support, after contentious debates.
 The government agreed to defer implementation of the Act for one year, coming in force on July 1, 1968.

 In 1984, the Canada Health Act was passed, amalgamating the 1966 Medical Care Act and the 1957 Hospital Insurance and Diagnostic Services Act.
 The Canada Health Act affirmed and clarified five founding principles: (a) public administration on a non-profit basis by a public authority; (b) comprehensiveness – provincial health plans must insure all services that are medically necessary; (c) universality – a guarantee that all residents in Canada must have access to public healthcare and insured services on uniform terms and conditions; (d) portability – residents must be covered while temporarily absent from their province of residence or from Canada; and (e) accessibility – insured persons must have reasonable and uniform access to insured health services, free of financial or other barriers.
 These five conditions prevent provinces from radical innovation, but many small differences do exist between the provinces.

 Eligibility

-Each province and territory can establish residency requirement for eligibility for coverage.
+Each province and territory can establish residency requirements for eligibility for coverage.
 For example, to qualify for enrollment in Ontario, one must, among other requirements, "be physically present in Ontario for 153 days in any 12-month period; and be physically present in Ontario for at least 153 days of the first 183 days immediately after establishing residency in the province."